 Bravery is an action necessary when there is no other choice.

 BRAVE.
 LORE FOR THE UNCLAIMED PEOPLE is de Angeles’ 18th book.
-Release date, Australia, is April 23rd, 2021, and will be available, worldwide, in both eBook and paperback soon after.
+Release date, Australia is, speculatively, 1st September, 2021, and will be available, worldwide, in both eBook and paperback soon after.

 From FAERIE IN THE ALLEY excerpt: